What happens when you swap your home

 What happens after my application is approved?

-- We will arrange an office appointment for all parties to sign the assignment documents.
+- We will arrange an appointment for all parties to sign the assignment documents.

 - We will arrange for the exchange to take place on a date which is suitable for everyone involved.

-Find out more about eligibility for home exchange and the next mutual exchange events on our swapping your home page.
+Find out more about eligibility for home exchange on our swapping your home page.